frankhereford/discovery_day_aug_2025/NOTES.md

 - Found all my pre-installed versions of python
 - Some black magic with `.git` to ignore the `.venv` but not require a `.gitignore`
+- It's so fast
+  - `numpy matplotlib seaborn pandas` installed in < 1 second